 #9 Implement VPNs (Virtual Private networks) and secure servers

 VPNs encrypt data that is transmitted between devices, making it difficult for unauthorized personnel to access the information.
 Secure Servers add an extra layer of security by requiring employees to log in with a username and password.
 HR should consider using both VPNs and Secure Servers to protect confidential information.
+Check our detailed review of NordVPN and NordVPN pricing packages to see how VPNs can help you and how much they cost.

 #10 Invest in reliable partners